MasterCard Priceless Surprises Presents Gwen Stefani

 MasterCard Priceless Surprises Presents Gwen Stefani is a promotional concert tour by American singer and songwriter Gwen Stefani as part of their Priceless campaign.
-This became Stefani's first tour since 2007's The Sweet Escape Tour; however, tickets available for the tour were only accessible by MasterCard holders.
+This became Stefani's first tour since 2007's The Sweet Escape Tour; however, tickets available for the tour were only accessible to MasterCard holders.
 Stefani's recent partnership with MasterCard allowed her to create a concert experience for her fans in a more intimate setting, as she did not perform in large concert venues.
 The shows contained material from Stefani's first two studio albums, as well as songs that would later appear on her third release, This Is What the Truth Feels Like (2016).

 Each of the three shows contained different set lists.
 She also premiered several of her songs during these shows, including "Start a War" on February 7, 2015; "Used to Love You" on October 17, 2015; and "Misery" on March 16, 2016.
 Her first two American concerts, held in Los Angeles and New York City, sold out immediately after tickets were made available to cardholders.
 The final show took place in Tokyo.
 The concerts were well received for being individualized and Stefani received praise for her stage energy.

 Background

-Stefani initially announced the tour alongside a partnership with MasterCard on December 8, 2014; the partnership enabled MasterCard holders to win several different prizes, including handbags, golf getaways, and concert tickets to see Stefani perform live.
+Stefani initially announced the tour alongside a partnership with MasterCard on December 8, 2014; the partnership enabled MasterCard holders to win several prizes, including handbags, golf getaways, and concert tickets to see Stefani perform live.
 The collaboration began with a 30-second television commercial announcing the partnership and debuting Stefani's single, "Spark the Fire".
 In an interview with MasterCard regarding the concert series, Stefani said that she was "excited to be part of a collaboration that offers me the opportunity to connect and engage with fans through amazing surprises when they least expect it," further stating that she "look[s] forward to working with them to bring something truly unique to fans.”

-The February 7th show opened doors to the public at 7:00 pm, but the concert itself did not start until 8:00 pm.
+The February 7th show opened doors to the public at 7:00 pm, but the concert itself started at 8:00 pm.
 Each attendee could purchase a maximum of two tickets, exclusively through Ticketmaster; the starting price for a ticket was $79.
 The New York City concert was announced on September 15, 2015, and was billed as a "special" event by MasterCard and Stefani herself.
 The show was, again, only available to MasterCard holders instead of the general public and later became sold out.

 Despite the significant time gap between her last concert, MasterCard announced on February 8, 2016 that Stefani planned to perform one last show in Tokyo at the Zepp Diver City event center.
 During a MasterCard press release, Stefani stated that she looked forward to play fan favorites as well as a few new songs for lucky MasterCard cardholders and my most passionate Japanese fans".
 At the same venue, the singer premiered her single "Misery" to her fans as "a special surprise".